Use Projects to Manage Content Access

 They enable administrators to delegate content management to project leaders who work with the content more closely, without having to give them administrator access to site or server settings.

-Note: Project owners can delete top-level projects they own.
+- Note: Project owners can delete top-level projects they own.
+Project leaders cannot delete top-level projects.

 They can make the site easier to navigate for self-service users.